dshadoff/PCE_xlate_DeadoftheBrain/DOTB_1/Patch - English/readme.txt

 of Dead of the Brain 1 was completed and play-tested.

-The tools built for script extraction/insertion and editing for DotB1 also function perfectly for DotB2, but I don't have any plans currently to translate the text of DotB2.
-That script has roughly double the amount of text.
+The tools built for script extraction/insertion and editing for DotB1 also function perfectly for DotB2, but I don't currently have any plans to translate the text of DotB2.
-I would happily work with the right translator however.
+...I would happily work with the right translator however.

 However, be forewarned that there is over twice as much text as DotB1.